 The Chairperson of the Meeting is responsible for verifying that the Meeting is quorate and can legally pass resolution, as well as for ensuring the conformity of the powers of attorney, and the legitimacy of the attendees’ rights to intervene and vote in the Meeting.

 ARTICLE 14. – EXECUTIVE COMMITTEE

-If the majority of the Executive Committee Members resigns or their office ceases, the entire Executive Committee must consider itself as having resigned, or a Meeting must be promptly called, listing the election of a new Executive Committee in the Meeting Agenda.
+If the majority of the Executive Committee Associates resigns or their office ceases, the entire Executive Committee must consider itself as having resigned, or a Meeting must be promptly called, listing the election of a new Executive Committee in the Meeting Agenda.